JackLJohnson/Algorithms-and-Coding/README.md

         427
         [Finished in 4.331s]

-# OA Amzn
+# OA Amzn [Qualified]

   + Though process for subsequence problem : [a,b,c,a,b,c,a,d,e,d,e,f,d,g,h,i,g,h,i,g,l]

             Keep Extracting from the list given and pushing the new values into a queue or a list .
-            A = queue.Queue.()
+            Use while loop to shorten up the stack or can also use a for loop A = queue.Queue.()
-            B = Left out of the sequence
-            if set(A)&set(B) :
+            B = Left out of the sequence/stack if set(A)&set(B) :
                 keep pushing as still we have the original values inside the queue else :